 Sub Processes: Grouping Elements

-Sub Processes are element containers that allow to define common functionality.
+Sub Processes are element containers that allow defining common functionality.
 For example, we can attach an event to a sub process's border:

 When the event is triggered, the sub process is interrupted regardless which of its elements is currently active.